Becoming a Johnson County Extension Master Gardener

 - Date: Coming Soon!
 Check back in 2019

 Interested in learning more about the EMG program but not sure it is for you?
 Come to the orientation session and learn more about the exciting opportunities in the Johnson County Extension Master Gardener volunteer program.

-- Dates: Tuesdays, September 18 through November 13 (except October 16 - no class)
+- Dates: Tuesdays, September 17 through November 12

 - Time: 9 am – 4 pm